JacobNRoman/JacobNRoman.github.io/_posts/2018-06-03-first-interview-post-mortem.md

 published: true
 categories:
   - personal
-mathjax: false
+mathjax: true
-featured: false
+featured: true
 comments: false
 title: First Interview Post-Mortem
+tags: Interviewing Career Development Imposter
 ---
-##

-On Over-thinking It
+## On Over-thinking It

 I had my first interview for a full-time dev position on Friday morning.
 It was thirty minute phone interview, and was entirely non-technical: the company trusted that graduates of my program had the sufficient technical skills to be shaped into valuable employees, and were instead interested in sussing out how well the candidates would fit into the team.